|Poinsettia pests and diseases|

 Treatment: Due to increase chemical resistance with scale insects it has become difficult to treat them effectively with insecticides.
 Instead they can be physically removed by carefully wiping them off the leaves and stems with a damp cloth or a soft brush dipped in soapy water.

 Cause: Aphids are a well known pest insect that can quickly colonize the soft tissue parts of your plant.
-They damage and weaken the plant by sucking the sap out of ppressurizedparenchyma cells just below the leave cuticle.
+They damage and weaken the plant by sucking the sap out of pressurized parenchymal cells just below the leaf cuticle.

 Symptoms: Clusters of these small insects are readily identifiable, normally at the plants tips or on the underside of their leaves.
 In severe cases, the infected parts can begin to wither due to the quantity of sap being removed from the area.